kurmananda/saumya/README.md

 - you can add another icon by adding this :
 ```<span onclick="window.open('{{ site.data.main_info.newicon }}')" style="cursor: pointer">```
 ```<i class="fa fa-github" aria-hidden="true"></i> </span>```  along with the other two icons.
-- the name and the email gets changed automatically according to
+- the name and the email gets changed automatically according to what you save there.